thma/LtuPatternFactory/README.md

 # Lambda the Ultimate Pattern Factory

-In the Early Nineties my first programming languages were Lisp, Scheme, and ML.
-When I later started to work in OO languages like C++ and Java I noticed that idioms that were standard vocabulary in functional programming (fp) were not so easy to achieve and required sophisticated structures.
+My first programming languages were Lisp, Scheme, and ML.
+When I later started to work in OO languages like C++ and Java I noticed that idioms that are standard vocabulary in functional programming (fp) were not so easy to achieve and required sophisticated structures.
 Books like [Design Patterns: Elements of Reusable Object-Oriented Software](https://en.wikipedia.org/wiki/Design_Patterns) were a great starting point to reason about those structures.
-One of my earliest findings was that several GoF-Patterns had a stark resemblance of structures that are built into in functional languages: for instance the strategy pattern corresponds to higher order functions in fp languages (more details see [below](#strategy)).
+One of my earliest findings was that several of the GoF-Patterns had a stark resemblance of structures that are built into in functional languages: for instance the strategy pattern corresponds to higher order functions in fp (more details see [below](#strategy)).

-In recent years my interest in functional languages (and particularly [Haskell](https://www.haskell.org/)) was reignited when I sensed a more widespread acceptance of fp concepts and languages in the software industry.

-While re-reading through the [Typeclassopedia](https://wiki.haskell.org/Typeclassopedia) (or the original article: https://wiki.haskell.org/wikiupload/8/85/TMR-Issue13.pdf) I had the impression that the Haskell typeclass library is a rich source of powerful and elegant concepts, tools and patterns.
-I thought it would be a good exercise to study the structure of software design-patterns (https://en.wikipedia.org/wiki/Software_design_pattern#Classification_and_list) and to find out how they map to concepts in functional programming and Haskell and its typeclass library in particular.
+Recently, while re-reading through the [Typeclassopedia](https://wiki.haskell.org/Typeclassopedia) I thought it would be a good exercise to map the structure of software [design-patterns](https://en.wikipedia.org/wiki/Software_design_pattern#Classification_and_list) to the concepts found in the Haskell typeclass library an in functional programming in general.

-By searching the web I found some blog entries studying specific patterns, but I did not come across any text covering larger sets of patterns.
-So as it seems that nobody did this kind of comparative study yet I found it worthy to spend some time on it and write down all my findings on the subject.
+By searching the web I found some blog entries studying specific patterns, but I did not come across any comprehensive study.
+As it seemed that nobody did this kind of work yet I found it worthy to spend some time on it and write down all my findings on the subject.

 # The Patternopedia
+The [Typeclassopedia](https://wiki.haskell.org/wikiupload/8/85/TMR-Issue13.pdf) is a now classic paper that introduces the Haskell type classes by clarifying their algebraic and category-theoretic background.
+In particular it explains the relationships among those type classes.

-A walk through the Typeclassopedia from a design pattern perspective.
+In this section I'm taking a tour through the Typeclassopedia from a design pattern perspective.
-(There is even a [Scala Typeclassopedia](https://github.com/tel/scala-typeclassopedia) available).
+For each of the Typeclassopedia type classes (at least up to Traversable) I try to explain how it corresponds to structures applied in design patterns.
+I believe this kind of exposition could be helpful if you are either:
+* a programmer with an OO background who wants to get a better grip on how to implement complexer design in functional programming
+* a functional programmer who wants to get a deeper intuition for type classes

-## Strategy
+## Strategy -> Functor
 > "The strategy pattern [...] is a behavioral software design pattern that enables selecting an algorithm at runtime.
 Instead of implementing a single algorithm directly, code receives run-time instructions as to which in a family of algorithms to use"

 ![strategy pattern](https://upload.wikimedia.org/wikipedia/commons/4/45/W3sDesign_Strategy_Design_Pattern_UML.jpg)